First Seizure: Understanding Next Steps for Patients and Families

 - Toxic/metabolic causes (ingestions, organ dysfunction, inborn errors of metabolism)

 - Since this is a common occurrence in children, we know from experience in seeing so many children with first seizures that the vast majority of babies and children are safe and healthy even if they wait to be seen in a first seizure clinic or in neurology clinic.
-However, providers please call the Provider-to-Provider line (206-987-7777) to discuss expediting the visit if:
+However, providers please call the Provider-to-Provider line (206-987-7777) and indicate you have an urgent clinical question for the provider on call if:

 - Recurrent/escalating events